developer-onizuka/metalLB/README.md

 # metalLB & istio at BareMetal Machine

 If you want to use LoadBalancer in Onprem, then the controller that interprets the LoadBalancer Service needs to be deployed in the Kubernetes cluster. <br>
 But, when you deploy the MetalLB to a Kubernetes cluster, it assigns a virtual IP address that can be accessed from outside the cluster to the Load Balancer Service.
+So, there is no need to have a special load balancer outside the Kubernetes cluster.

 # 1. Installation
 - https://metallb.universe.tf/installation/